workarea-commerce/workarea-emarsys/README.md

 --------------------------------------------------------------------------------
 The following fields can be edited via the admin site settings:

-1. **Production:** A toggle switch to set the integration into production mode, defaults to false.
+1. **Production:** A toggle switch to set the integration into production mode, defaults to true.
-2. **Customer ID:** The customer ID of account.
-Ask your Emarsys account manager for this value.
-3. **Merchant ID:** The merchant ID of the Emarsys account.
+2. **Merchant ID:** The merchant ID of the Emarsys account.
 This value is required for the Web Extend Analytics Integration

 The contact and sales data APIs require different access keys that require storage in the secrets file.
+You can generate a user for the contact API in the Emarsys admin.

 Add the following to your secrets:

     emarsys:
+      user_name: YOUR_API_USER_NAME_HERE
-      secret_key: YOUR_SECRET_KEY_HERE
+      secret_key: YOUR_API_SECRET_KEY_HERE
     emarsys_sales:
       api_token: YOUR_TOKEN_HERE